16th Annual Meeting — Caquetá, Colombia — 2026

 (Open to the Public)

-Networking and coffee with opportunities to meet GCFTF member jurisdictions, partners, and local artisans.
+Networking and coffee with opportunities to meet GCF Task Force member jurisdictions, partners, and local artisans.

-The GCFTF is organizing a series of working sessions in order to bring experts from government, Indigenous Peoples and local communities, industry, private sector and investment leaders, civil society, academic, and research institutions together to co-construct targeted, New Forest Economy investment and capacity mechanisms in GCFTF member jurisdictions.
-More details to follow.
+The GCF Task Force is organizing a series of working sessions in order to bring experts from government, Indigenous Peoples and local communities, industry, private sector and investment leaders, civil society, academic, and research institutions together to co-construct targeted, New Forest Economy investment and capacity mechanisms in GCF Task Force member jurisdictions.

 Working session themes: